rncm-prism/prism-samplernn/README.md

 ### Resuming Training

 A training session that has been halted, perhaps by `Ctrl-C`, may be resumed from a previously saved checkpoint.
 The weights saved to the checkpoint will be loaded into a fresh model, resuming at the last epoch + 1.
 To enable this set `--resume` to `True`, and optionally the path to a checkpoint through the `--resume_from` parameter (ignored when `--resume` is `False`).
 If no such checkpoint is supplied the program will search through any previous training run directories for the latest checkpoint.
 If no checkpoint is found training will begin again from scratch.

+### Mixed Precision Training

+A significant speed-up in training time can be achieved by running the training in mixed precision mode, by setting the value of the `--mixed_precision` hyperparameter to `True` (the default is `False`).
+Mixed precision is a mode of the model which involves the use of both 16-bit and 32-bit floating-point types.
+This means that less memory is used when training the model, which can greatly speed up training time.
+In fact in our own experiments we have found an increase in training step speed of around 3.5 times (although YMMV).

+Generation using mixed precision has not yet been implemented, but will be available soon.

+For more on the underlying TensorFlow mixed precision implementation see the [official documentation](https://www.tensorflow.org/guide/mixed_precision).

+Note that mixed precision training will only show a significant increase in training speed with recent NVIDIA GPUs, with compute capability 7.0 or higher.
+In particular GPUs provided by Google Colab will typically be from much older generations, which will not benefit from mixed precision training.

 ### Hyperparameter Optimization